-With respect to the relationship between Article II:1(a) and (b), first sentence, see Appellate Body Report,
+With respect to the relationship between Article II:1(a) and (b), first sentence, see Appellate Body Report, did not imply long-term preservation and that the chicken cuts thus fell under Heading 02.10.

 Argentina - Textiles and Apparel, para.
 45.